f4exb/sdrangel/Readme.md

 In case you cannot see anything related to HDMI or your desired audio device in pavucontrol just restart pulseaudio with `pulseaudio -k` (`-k` kills the previous instance before restarting) and do the above steps again.

+<h1>Note on udev rules</h1>

+On Linux you need specific files in `/etc/udev/rules.d` to be able to access the SDR hardware.
+Please refer to the respective hardware vendor instructions to install these files.

 <h1>Software build on Linux</h1>

 Plese consult the [Wiki page for compilation in Linux](https://github.com/f4exb/sdrangel/wiki/Compile-from-source-in-Linux).
 The notes below are left for further information if needed although you should be all set with the Wiki.